Skip to content

 If you already receive care and support services from us and have a social worker or care coordinator, speak to them about using direct payments for all or part of your support needs.

-If you are an adult and don't have a social worker or care coordinator, please see Get your care needs assessed to find out how to have an assessment to see if you are eligible.
-If you have parental responsibility for a child with a disability or who has special educational needs, please refer to our First Contact service.
+If you are an adult and do not have a social worker or care coordinator, please see Get your care needs assessed to find out how to have an assessment to see if you are eligible.
+If you have parental responsibility for a child with a disability or who has special educational needs, please Contact First Contact.

 To begin the process, you will need: